tjmpromos/site-policies/terms-and-conditions.md

 ## 7. RETURN POLICY

 All sales are final!
-We do not issue refunds.
+We do not issue refunds or returns.
 Due to the nature of our Services, each product is uniquely tailored to individual specifications, we do not allow cancellations post-order confirmation.

 - Once an order is placed and confirmed, it cannot be cancelled.
 Each order is custom-made, thereby making it unique to your specifications and unsellable to others.